01Tie Monthly Giving to a Specific Purpose.

 03Invite Monthly Donors to Be Part of a Special Program or Group

 Everyone likes to be special.
 We don't have to be rich anymore to be a member of exclusive philanthropic circles.
 Now, that feeling of being part of a select group comes through many charitable giving programs.

 The Salvation Army does that with its Bed and Bread Club.
 For $10 monthly you can help a needy person in a very specific way by providing a place to sleep and a meal.
-Furthermore, the Bed and Bread Club is run by local Salvation Army affiliates so donors can help in their very own communities.
+The Bed and Bread Club is run by local Salvation Army affiliates so donors can help in their very own communities.

 Similarly, Operation Smile invites monthly donors to join the Smile Partners.
 The Fort Bend Family Promise Coffee Club uses the familiar idea of sacrificing a cup of coffee to donate instead.
-And the American College of Veterinary Internal Medicine Foundation calls each monthly giver a Constant Companion, a lovely way to tap the affection we all have for our pets.
+The American College of Veterinary Internal Medicine Foundation calls each monthly giver a Constant Companion, a lovely way to tap the affection we all have for our pets.

 04Put Your Monthly Giving Option Everywhere!